mxcube/mxcubeqt/docs/source/installation_instructions.rst

    apt-get install pymca
    apt-get install python2.6-pytango

-Install the other dependenices needed through the blissinstaller or by typing.
+Install the other dependenices needed through the blissinstaller or type the following as
+blissadm:

 .. code-block:: bash